-Since measurement began our 12-month forecasts have averaged -6.5% less than used values across all vehicle ids, and the most recent results show January 2024 12/20 forecasts being just -0.2% less than January 2025 12/20 used values, with all major sectors still on target apart from City Car (-6.1%) The considerable reduction in accuracy in 2022 was as a result of record breaking used value increases of over +30% within six months in 2021.
+Since measurement began our 12-month forecasts have averaged -6.5% less than used values across all vehicle ids, and the most recent results show February 2024 12/20 forecasts being just -0.4% less than February 2025 12/20 used values, with all major sectors remaining on or close to target.
+The considerable reduction in accuracy in 2022 was as a result of record breaking used value increases of over +30% within six months in 2021.
 Forecasts have now been on target on average for the past 17 months.